 On the other hand, you may be able to remain in the house for several months before the bank finally gets around to repossessing the property, meaning that you would be able to use the money you are not spending on your mortgage to pay down your other debts and get into a more stable financial position for when you do move.

 Is strategic default moral?

-Probably the one thing which prevents more homeowners from using strategic default is the concern that by doing so they would somehow be acting unethically.
-While this is understandable, most economists and real estate professionals take a different view, instead looking at strategic default as a financial decision which does not necessarily carry moral implications.
+One of the main things that prevents homeowners from using strategic default is the concern that it would be unethical to do so.
+While this concern is understandable, most economists and real estate professionals take a different view, and instead look at strategic default as a financial decision that does not necessarily carry moral implications.
 Look at the situation from another angle: would the bank subject itself to the same types of hardships and stresses that you are currently experiencing in order to avoid disappointing you?
 No.

 Banks and other mortgage lenders make decisions based on calculations of potential profit and loss.
 In fact, the risk of default has already been calculated into the rate you are currently paying on your mortgage.
 Given that the housing market downturn that has left so many homeowners with upside-down mortgages was largely due to the banks' own eagerness to offer subprime loans and even to engage in predatory lending, it is only just that they should suffer some of the blowback from their own actions.

 If you are considering strategic default, contact an Orange County foreclosure attorney at 1st California Law for an initial consultation to discuss this option and determine whether it is the best course of action for you.